Blog

 5. Offer a Flexible Work Environment

-As remote work is here, and it’s here to stay, employers ought to find innovative ways to keep millennials engaged while working remotely.
-Employers can offer flexible schedules, implying that employees can start and end their day as they wish, provided their work is complete.
+As remote work is here, and it’s here to stay, employers ought to find innovative ways to keep these populations engaged while working remotely.
+For example, employers can offer flexible schedules allowing them to start and end their day as they wish, provided their work is complete.

 6. Support Collaboration